Jax Taylor And Brittany Cartwright Dish On Postponed ‘Vanderpump Rules’ Reunion

 As The Inquisitr previously reported, Taylor’s ex-girlfriend and co-star, Stassi Schroeder, spoke about the postponed reunion on her podcast, Straight Up with Stassi, last week, revealing that while the cast was supposed to film the special on Friday, they no longer could.

-Schroeder then said that because filming reunion specials for Vanderpump Rules have been known to last up to 14 hours and be quite draining, she wasn’t looking forward to the moment when the event would be rescheduled.
+Schroeder then said that because filming reunion specials for Vanderpump Rules have been known to last up to 14 hours and could be quite draining, she wasn’t looking forward to the moment when the event would be rescheduled.

-“You just sit here all f**king day long and fight with each other.
+“You just sit here all f*cking day long and fight with each other.
 And it’s like, ‘Woah, this was like a year ago.
 Why do we have to bring up all of this old sh*t,'” she explained, via Us Weekly.